 Put a grilling wire over the stove burner over high heat.
 Place the peppers over and occasionally turn them over (you can use tongs) when their the skin is blackened).
 Let the peppers cool before you peel their skin.
 It’s easier to peel them with wet fingers.
 So do it over the faucet with the water running.
 DON’T wash the peppers.

-- 2 pounds ripe plum or heirloom tomatoes or 2 cans of whole peeled tomatoes
+- 2 pounds ripe plum tomatoes or 2 cans of whole peeled plum tomatoes

 - 2 – 3 hot green peppers (not bell peppers)

-- Peel the tomatoes with a sharp knife or a tomato peeler, quarter them and put them in a heavy bottom pot.
-Put the pot on medium heat and bring to boil.
-Meanwhile cut the peppers into strips and add them to the pot.
-Add the garlic too and stir.
+- Peel the tomatoes (soak them in boiled water or with a sharp knife or tomato peeler) and quarter them.
+Put them and the garlic in a large heavy bottom saucepan over medium heat.
+Cut the peppers into strips and add them to the pot.
+Sprinkle salt and stir.

 - Lower the heat and simmer, uncovered, for about 1 hour – stirring occasionally to prevent the tomatoes from scorching.

-- When most of the liquids have evaporated, add the paprika-oil mixture into the pot.
-Continue to simmer, but now, instead of stirring, use a potato masher or a big fork to mash the tomatoes occasionally.
-Simmer for 1 hour until all of the liquid has evaporated completely and the texture resembles an oily jam.
+- When most of the liquids in the pan have evaporated, add the oil-spice mixture and stir.
+Continue to simmer, but now, instead of stirring, use a potato masher or a big fork to mash the tomatoes occasionally. cook for 1 hour or until all of the liquid has evaporated completely and the texture of the matbucha resembles an oily jam.